stijn-dejongh/lovecraft_public_domain/raw_converts/tr.md

 the other, would offer aid and advice; this charity producing two images of unheard-of beauty, the lovelier of which would eclipse even the dreams of poets.

-  With joy the sculptors hailed the Tyrant&rsquo;s offer, so that in the days that followed their slaves heard the ceaseless blows of chisels.
+  With joy the sculptors hailed the Tyrant's offer, so that in the days that followed their slaves heard the ceaseless blows of chisels.
 Not from each other did Kalos and Musides conceal their work, but the sight was for them alone.
 Saving theirs, no eyes beheld the two divine figures released by skilful blows from the rough blocks that had imprisoned them